oscarnyl/flaskpost/README.md

 ## List of things that needs to be done
 1. Wrap SQL with SQLAlchemy (done)
-2. Add a login system (On hold)
+2. Add a login system (done)
-3. Require authorization from said login system to make posts (On hold)
+3. Require authorization from said login system to make posts (done)
-4. Expand setup and make it work properly (Half-done)
+4. Expand setup and make it work properly (done)
+5. Make the entire thing look better

 ## A warning that must be heeded
 Do not deploy flaskpost without HTTPS.
 It will in its current state transmit